WeChat red envelope: "Shake your Booty"

 In 2014, WeChat partnered with the Spring Festival Gala and introduced the WeChat red envelope shake.
 During the gala, users were invited to shake their smartphones for a chance to win red envelopes.
 A total of 1.2 billion red envelopes, worth over half a billion RMB (US$83 million), were sent out during the promotion.
 The number of shakes during the gala promotion achieved a total frequency of 11 billion and a peak of 810 million per minute.
-To win red envelopes, some people shook multiple smartphones to increase their chance of winning, and some people put their smartphones and tablets in a sieve to shake them simultaneously.

 Red Envelope War

 The Red Envelope War is a financial battle between the two Internet companies competing for the mobile payment market in China.
 The competition attracted widespread attention from the public.
 On February 10, 2015, Alibaba announced it would give away RMB600 million (around US$97m) of “lucky money” to users, with RMB156 million in cash and RMB430 million of e-coupons from merchants on its marketplaces.
 Half a day after Alibaba's announcement, WeChat announced it would give away RMB500 million (around US$81m) cash and RMB3 billion (around US$484m) of e-coupons the next night.

 Through Alipay Wallet, users were able to share Alibaba's digital red envelopes with their WeChat friends and send them onto WeChat's sharing platform Moments.
 Shortly afterwards, WeChat disabled the capability.
 Alibaba then changed their application to require more direct interaction with Alipay Wallet if a user wanted to give the "lucky money" to their WeChat friends.
 Specifically, they changed the application to generate an image with a number which could be shared on WeChat, prompting one's WeChat friends to download and open Alipay Wallet and type in the number to redeem the money.